mirage335-colossus/ubiquitous_bash/README.md

 # Known Issues

 * Some ChRoot mounting functions are in fact generic, and should be renamed as such after audit.
+* Nested virtualization has not been specifically tested and documented.
+* ChRoot close function might have a path to exit true while mounts are still active.

 # WARNING